Bleachers (band): 2017–2019: Gone Now and Love, Simon

 Bleachers' second album Gone Now was released June 2, 2017.
 Its lead single "Don't Take the Money" has been described by Atwood Magazine as "an epic uplifting pop-rock anthem ultimately about how when love is real, its worth everything that comes along with it".
 In celebration of the album release, he brought his childhood bedroom on tour with him.
 He had it dismantled and rebuilt inside of a portable trailer.
 During May and June concerts, fans could enter the "moving, living art exhibit" and listen to the album prior to its official release.
 Antonoff explained in a press release, saying "when I thought about where this album was coming from and what it’s kissing goodbye I thought of this room.
 I wished I could play the album for people who care about Bleachers in this space that it is coming from and leaving."
 The band was on its Gone Now Era: Part 1 tour from September to November 2017.
-The tour featured Tove Stryke, Bishop Briggs, and Tangerine as openers.
+The tour featured Tove Styrke, Bishop Briggs, and Tangerine as openers.

 In September 2017, Bleachers performed on MTV Unplugged at The Stone Pony in Asbury Park, New Jersey.
 The live session was later released as an album, also entitled MTV Unplugged.
 The album features 11 tracks from both Gone Now and Strange Desire and was released November 10, 2017.
 Antonoff produced the soundtrack of Love, Simon, released on March 16, 2018.
 He contributed five songs, with four being credited to Bleachers—"Alfie's Song (Not So Typical Love Song)", "Rollercoaster", "Keeping a Secret", and "Wild Heart"— and one credited to his real name, a duet with MØ titled "Never Fall in Love".
 Throughout 2019, Bleachers released the third volume of Terrible Thrills in a series of four vinyl records, each featuring covers of songs from Gone Now by female artists as well as new demos by Bleachers.